← All projects

 Background

 My daughter had just started learning to read.
-Most phonics apps I tried with her were either too gamified or visually overwhelming — busy screens, bright animations, constant reward loops.
+Most phonics apps I tried with her were either too gamified or visually overwhelming — busy screens, reward loops, too much happening at once.
 For a young child still building focus, that level of stimulation gets in the way of the actual learning.

 So I built something deliberately simple: low stimulation, one letter at a time, with real audio.